open-aac/openaac.org/assessments.md

 ## AAC Systems

-There are many varied assessment tools used to evaluate an AAC user's development, either as a one-time assessmet or over time.
-Some assessments are interactive, some are paper-based, etc. Most, however, are proprietary and require either an up-front purchase, or a subscription.
-We don't intend to replace all of these resources, many of which can be very helpful as support teams looks for opportunities to help AAC users develop their communication skills based on their individual needs.
+There are many varied assessment tools used to evaluate an AAC user's development.
+Some assessments are interactive, some are paper-based, etc. Many, however, are proprietary and require either an up-front purchase, or a subscription.
+In line with our initiative at OpenAAC to provide free, open-licensed resources for families and practitioners, we are developing and collecting a library of free assessment tools, based on industry best practices.
+Our goal, as always, is to provide resources that can help AAC users be enabled and empowered in their personal communication strategy.

 ### Communication Partner Profile (CPP v1)